Best viewpoint of the Lion Rock in Sigiriya, Sri Lanka, from the Pidurangala Rock

 Spectacular sunset views of Sigiriya Lion rock from on top of Pidurangala rock in Sri Lanka

-Crowds
+3. Crowds

-Hike difficulty
+4. Hike difficulty

-Where to stay to climb Pidurangala Rock
+Where to stay in Sigiriya for hiking Pidurangala Rock

 The closest and easiest place to book accommodation when you want to climb Pidurangala rock would be Sigiriya.
 There are plenty of hotels and guesthouses to choose from.
 If you would like to experience an authentic and rural atmosphere this will be the best choice for you.
-Check out our Sigiriya Lion Rock blog post for our recommendations.

 Dagoba surrounded by eleven seated Buddhas inside the Cave of the Great Kings at Dambulla Sri Lanka

-Things to do around Sigiriya
+More Things to do around Sigiriya

 Sigiriya is located within the cultural triangle of Sri Lanka, with many incredible things to do.
 We advise spending here at least 2-3 nights, which will give you plenty of time to explore all the main sights.